NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Stance_ Graceful Poise.md

 Granted by [[Feats/Graceful Poise|Graceful Poise]]

-With the right positioning, your off-hand weapon can strike like a scorpion's stinger.

-While you are in this stance, if you make your second Strike from [[Feats/Double Slice|Double Slice]] with an agile weapon, Double Slice counts as one attack when calculating your multiple attack penalty.
+When you make your second Strike from Double Slice with an agile weapon, Double Slice counts as one attack when calculating your multiple attack penalty.

 *Source: Pathfinder Core Rulebook*
 *OGL*